isovector/draconian-results/pho.md

 #### Travel for sport

 Travel for sport is allowed.
+Non-essential travel to or from the Interior is discouraged unless you are fully vaccinated.

 ------------------------------------------------------------------------